Penny Skinner enjoys celebrating the holidays with her family and friends (fuzzy or otherwise).

 3. Ox and Ass (and Sheep)

 The ox and the ass/donkey are the most frequently mentioned animals of the nativity, said to have been present in the manger at the birth of Christ.
 These animals are almost always included in a nativity scene.
-This may be partly inspired by Isaiah 1:3 which states: "The ox knows its owner, And the donkey its master's crib; But Israel does not know, My people do not consider."
+This may be partly inspired by Isaiah 1:3, which states: "The ox knows its owner, And the donkey its master's crib; But Israel does not know, My people do not consider."
 (KJB).
-These animal may also have served to symbolize Jesus' role as a Messiah for both the Jewish (ox) and gentile (ass) peoples.
+These animals may also have served to symbolize Jesus' role as a Messiah for both the Jewish (ox) and gentile (ass) peoples.

 Sheep are also often included in a nativity scene because the birth of Jesus is reported to have been revealed to shepherds by angels.
 However, it seems unlikely that they would have taken their flocks with them to view the baby.

 The mouse often makes a small appearance due to the opening lines of the poem "The Night Before Christmas": "Twas the night before Christmas, when all through the house/Not a creature was stirring, not even a mouse."